 Management consulting is a fast-growing field that provides advice, solutions, and strategies to improve the overall efficacy and functioning of an organization.
 Management consultants have industry-specific skills and experience that allow them to provide insight into different aspects of a business.

-This jet-setting, lucrative, and high-stakes profession draws in rising talent from top business schools aiming to work in the ‘Big Four’ and is a fast favorite among MBA students.
+This jet-setting, lucrative, and high-stakes profession draws in the rising talent from top business schools aiming to work in the ‘Big Four’ and is a fast favorite among MBA students.

 But what exactly does a day in the job look like?
 What are the skills needed to excel in this career?
 How much can you earn?
 And how does one get a foot into the door?